 Peter O’Neill, Prime Minister of Papua New Guinea, visits campus.
-His forum focused on the importance of education.
+His presents a forum focusing on the importance of education.

 November 14, 2011

-Lord Tu’ivakano, Prime Minister of Tonga, visits campus and challenges students to keep working hard, and join the efforts of change and innovation that he believes will lead to strengthen Tonga.
+Lord Tu’ivakano, Prime Minister of Tonga, visits campus and challenges students to keep working hard and join the efforts of change and innovation that he believes will strengthen Tonga.

 December 9, 2011